freequenzart/Custom-Lovelance-Card-for-Tankerkoenig-integration/README.md

   - Diesel
 ```

+## Logos
-Logos have to be in the `www` directory.
-The can be used.
+Logos have to be in the `www` directory, so that they can be used like in the example.
 If you dont want the logos, just remove the whole logos section.
+You can use all kind of images you want.
+The current icons are png's with a size by 36x36 pixel.

-The Companies which own the Logos have the copyright!
+**Hint:** The Companies which own the Logos have the copyright!

+## Hints for Tankerkoenig
+You have to click double on API Key. the first time you get routed to the Terms!